luisdjg99/Primes/README.md

 Commands to run from terminal:

-cd <File directory>. // Note: file is the Primes.java file
+Navigate to directory of Primes.java file using cd command
   javac Primes.java
   java Primes